-To determine if ambient water meets the numeric aquatic water quality objective (non-specific to a discharger), the ambient water sample shall be a representative sample of the waterbody.
+To determine if ambient water meets the numeric aquatic toxicity water quality objectives (non-specific to a discharger), the ambient water sample shall be a representative sample of the water body.

 For compliance with a receiving water limitation for a specific discharger, the ambient water sample shall be from a location specified by the PERMITTING AUTHORITY.

-For compliance with an effluent limitation for a specific discharger, effluent samples shall be from a location specified by the PERMITTING AUTHORITY.
-Dilution and control waters should be obtained from an area unaffected by the discharge in the receiving waters.
-For rivers and streams, dilution water should be obtained immediately upstream of the wastewater outfall.
-Standard dilution water, as defined by the test methods, can be used if the above sources exhibit toxicity or if approved by the PERMITTING AUTHORITY.
+For compliance with an effluent limitation for a specific discharger, the effluent sample shall be from a location specified by the PERMITTING AUTHORITY.
+Dilution water and control water shall be prepared and used as specified by the test methods.
 IV.B.1.b.
 Toxicity Test Methods

-CHRONIC TOXICITY TESTS shall be conducted using one or more of the test species in Table 1 selected by the PERMITTING AUTHORITY in accordance with the TOXICITY PROVISIONS, and shall follow methods identified in the Code of Federal Regulations, title 40, part 136 or included in the following United States Environmental Protection Agency (U.S. EPA) method manuals: Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition (EPA-821-R-02-013); Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, Third Edition (EPA-821-R-02-014); and Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, First Edition (EPA-600-R-95-136).
+CHRONIC AQUATIC TOXICITY TESTS shall be conducted using one or more of the test species in Table 1 selected by the PERMITTING AUTHORITY in accordance with the TOXICITY PROVISIONS, and shall follow methods identified in the Code of Federal Regulations, title 40, part 136, or other U.S. EPA-approved methods, or included in the following U.S. EPA method manuals: Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition (EPA-821-R-02-013); Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, Third Edition (EPA-821-R-02-014); and Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, First Edition (EPA-600-R-95-136).

-ACUTE TOXICITY TESTS shall be conducted using one or more of the test species in Table 1 selected by the PERMITTING AUTHORITY in accordance with the TOXICITY PROVISIONS, and shall follow methods established in Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, Fifth Edition (EPA-821-R-02-012).
+ACUTE AQUATIC TOXICITY TESTS shall be conducted using one or more of the test species in Table 1 selected by the PERMITTING AUTHORITY in accordance with the TOXICITY PROVISIONS, and shall follow methods identified in the Code of Federal Regulations, title 40, part 136, or other U.S. EPA-approved methods, or included in Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms, Fifth Edition (EPA-821-R-02-012).

 These methods specify a minimum number of REPLICATES.
-However, additional test REPLICATES may be conducted to increase test sensitivity and confidence in the results.
+However, additional test REPLICATES may be conducted to increase statistical power and confidence in the results.

 Test method selection is determined by salinity and tier classification (refer to Table 1 in this Section).
 Freshwater test methods shall be used for receiving waters in which salinity is less than 1,000 mg/L at least 95 percent of the time, and marine test methods shall be used for receiving waters in which salinity is equal to or greater than 1,000 mg/L at least 95 percent of the time.
-In all other instances, the PERMITTING AUTHORITY has discretion to choose either freshwater test or marine test methods for receiving waters.
+In all other instances, the PERMITTING AUTHORITY may choose either freshwater test methods or marine test methods for receiving waters.
 The PERMITTING AUTHORITY shall specify in the permit or monitoring requirements whether freshwater or marine test methods shall be used.
-The PERMITTING AUTHORITY may require use of freshwater test methods for dischargers that discharge freshwater effluent to marine waters.
+The PERMITTING AUTHORITY may require use of freshwater test methods for dischargers that discharge freshwater effluent to marine waters or inland saline waters.
 Tier I test species shall be used unless Tier I species are not readily available, in which case the PERMITTING AUTHORITY may allow the use of Tier II test species.

-Test results shall be analyzed using the TEST OF SIGNIFICANT TOXICITY (TST) as described in Section IV.B.1.c.
-To the extent that U.S. EPA-approved methods require that observations should be made of organism RESPONSES in multiple concentrations of effluent or receiving water, the INSTREAM WASTE CONCENTRATION (IWC) shall be included as one of the selected concentrations, and the TST shall be conducted using the IWC and control as described in Section IV.B.1.c.
+Test results shall be analyzed using the TST as described in Section IV.B.1.c.
+To the extent that U.S. EPA-approved methods require that observations be made of organisms’ RESPONSE in multiple concentrations of effluent or receiving water, the INSTREAM WASTE CONCENTRATION (IWC) shall be included as one of the selected concentrations, and the TST shall be conducted using the IWC and control as described in Section IV.B.1.c.

+Table 1.
+Toxicity Test Methods, Regulatory Management Decision (RMD), β Error, and α Error